 - 2 sheets butter puff pastry See Note 1

-- 6 tbsp cream cheese at room temperature.
+- 6 tablespoon cream cheese at room temperature.
 See Note 2

-- 1 tsp vanilla extract See Note 3
+- 1 teaspoon vanilla extract See Note 3

-- 4 tbsp icing/confectioners' sugar See Note 2
+- 4 tablespoon icing/confectioners' sugar See Note 2

 - 8 canned apricot halves See Note 4